How To Immigrate To Canada: An Ultimate Guide for Filipinos

 These are some of the best tips to follow when looking for jobs in Canada:

-• Tailor your cover letter according to the company you’re applying to or the qualifications needed in the job post.
-Don’t send the same cover letter to every company you’re applying to.
+- Tailor your cover letter according to the company you’re applying to or the qualifications needed for the job post.
+Don’t send the same cover letter to every company you apply to.

-• Be enthusiastic and show a lot of interest in the job you’re applying for.
+- Be enthusiastic and show great interest in the job you’re applying for.
 You can even do a follow-up after one week.

-• Be confident.
-It’s important to sound confident when expressing your interest in a job so they’ll know that you’re qualified and determined in getting the job.
+- Be confident.
+It’s important to sound confident when expressing your interest in a job so they know you’re qualified and determined to get the job.

 6. Verify your employment